amnshrestha/openFace-mac-installation-wiki/Unix-Installation.md

 # Troubleshooting

-If you experience a problem with "cannon connect to X server" when trying to execute the tracker, a solution can be found here http://askubuntu.com/questions/64820/wkhtmltopdf-wkhtmltoimage-cannot-connect-to-x-server, to resolve run:
+If you experience a problem with "cannot connect to X server" when trying to execute the tracker, a solution can be found here http://askubuntu.com/questions/64820/wkhtmltopdf-wkhtmltoimage-cannot-connect-to-x-server, to resolve run:
     `apt-get install xvfb`